theneontempest/theneontempest.github.io/index.md

-## Purchasing
+## Products

-Check out our new [The Neon Tempest](https://www.etsy.com/shop/TheNeonTempest?ref=l2-shopheader-name) store on Etsy to purhcase products.
+Check out our new store on Etsy called [The Neon Tempest](https://www.etsy.com/shop/TheNeonTempest?ref=l2-shopheader-name) to see the latest products!

 ## Contact

-Chat with me any time by sending an email to spongey@theneontempest.com
+Please chat with me any time by sending an email to spongey@theneontempest.com :)